AG7GN/fe-pi/README.md

 ### 3.3 Scenario 3: I want to run Fldigi on the {right or left} radio and Direwolf on the {left or right} radio at the same time.

 *Note that if Direwolf is on the Left radio, then Fldigi must be on the Right radio and vice-versa.
-Fldigi and Direwolf cannot both use a single radio at the same time.
-Likewise, two instances of Fldigi cannot use the same radio at the same time and two instances of Direwolf cannot use the same radio at the same time.*
+Fldigi and Direwolf cannot both use a single radio at the same time.*

 #### 3.3.1 Follow the directions in Scenarios 1 and 2.